- Study Mode: Part Time

 How will I be taught and assessed?

-Assessment will be based on a case study from their area of practice, which critically analyses the epidemiology, aetiology, pathology and management of an individual with diabetes.
+Assessment will be based on a case study from your area of practice, which critically analyses the epidemiology, aetiology, pathology and management of an individual with diabetes.

 This course will run on Wednesdays from 10am - 5pm.